 Calle.
 5 de Mayo, Zona Central, 23000 La Paz, B.C.S., Mexico

-When it comes down to choosing a restaurant in La Paz, you have plenty of choices.
-Besides my favorite restaurants listed here- there are plenty of other places to eat.
-From upscale restaurants to street tacos.
-Even television worthy fish tacos from the famous Taco Fish that appeared on Netflix’s Taco Chronicles series.
-Also don’t miss the chance to try regional specialties like fresh lobster and exotic chocolate clams.
-Choosing where to eat in La Paz won’t be easy but I know you can do it!
-Buen provecho!
+When it comes down to choosing a restaurant in La Paz, you have so many choices.
+Besides my favorite restaurants listed here, there are a variety of other restaurants to pick from.
+Everything from five star to street tacos and even television worthy fish tacos from the famous Taco Fish, that appeared on Netflix’s Taco Chronicles series.